5 Ways to Prevent Denver Winter Sport Injuries

 Your body has to bend in natural movements in order to participate in recreational and performance activities.
 Warm up before practicing any exercises – light jumping jacks, jogging, or dynamic stretches can maximize your performance.
-Yoga has a wide variety of exercises that can be practiced year round for winter sports athletes who want to perform at their peak when snow hits the ground.
+Yoga has a wide variety of exercises that can be practiced year-round for winter sports athletes who want to perform at their peak when snow hits the ground.

 2. Practice Muscle-Strengthening Exercises

 Investing the time to practice basic exercises or weight training can increase the tolerance of load your muscles can bare.
 Weight training is a great way to increase the performance capacity in winter sports, allowing skiers to push, turn, and adjust their body when necessary.
-Dr. Reinhardt can provide winter sport athletes with a variety of exercises that will prevent injury, as well as improve performance.
+Dr. Reinhardt can provide winter sports athletes with a variety of exercises that will prevent injury, as well as improve performance.
 Serious, but preventable, damage can occur if these exercises are not performed properly under the supervision of a trained specialist.

 3. Wear the Correct Gear